Statistical testing of random number generators and their improvement using randomness extraction: A Variety of Post-Processing Methods

-Today, quantum devices that are capable of running device-independent protocols are extremely hard to build (they require the ability to perform a loophole free Bell Test \cite{brunner2014bell}) and exist as experiments on lab benches only.
-Because of this, more practical implementations have been developed in which a few, well justified, assumptions are added (to the minimal ones)\@.
-The resulting protocol thus still has comparatively fewer assumptions than adding standard hardware, but is not minimal either.
-Such a \textit{semi-}device-independent protocol is the one we implement for our physical extraction method at level 4, based on the randomness amplification protocol described in \cite{foreman2020practical} and implemented on quantum computers.
-For clarity, the assumptions are: \begin{itemize} \item The initial RNG has a block min-entropy structure (as in seeded and two-source extraction)\@. \item The quantum device is independent of the initial RNG's output; we do not consider correlations between the two (although this can be added)\@.
+Today, quantum devices that are capable of running device-independent protocols are extremely difficult to build (they require the ability to perform a loophole-free Bell Test~\cite{brunner2014bell}) and exist as experiments on lab benches only.
+Because of this, more practical implementations have been developed in which a few well-justified assumptions are added (to the minimal ones)\@.
+The~resulting protocols have comparatively fewer assumptions than standard hardware, but~not fundamentally minimal.
+Such a \textit{{semi-}}device-independent protocol is the one that we implement for our physical extraction method at level 4, based on an adaptation of the randomness amplification protocol described in~\cite{foreman2020practical} and implemented on quantum computers.
+For~clarity, the~assumptions that we make are the following. \setlist{nolistsep} \begin{itemize}[noitemsep] \item The initial RNG has a block min-entropy structure (as in seeded and two-source extraction)\@. \item The quantum device is independent of the initial RNG's output; we do not consider correlations between the two (although this can be added)\@.
 This assumption is well motivated since the quantum computer is distant from the initial RNG. \item The quantum device is assumed to perform a faithful Bell test.
-This assumption is well motivated when using particular types of device, such as the quantum computers based on ion-traps that we use -- see the discussion in \cite{foreman2020practical} (Section 6.2, \textit{Validity of quantum computers for Bell experiments and added assumptions})\@. \end{itemize}
+This assumption is well motivated when using particular types of devices, such as the quantum computers based on ion traps that we use---see the discussion in~\cite{foreman2020practical} ({Section 6.2} , \textit{{Validity of quantum computers for Bell experiments and added assumptions}})\@. \end{itemize}